 - Tips for driver and guide

 Arrive in Baku.
-Meet in the airport and transfer to the hotel.
+Meet and greet at the airport and transfer to your 4* hotel.

 Day 2: Baku